Set up federated search

 lumi_main

-. - You query Imply Lumi from Splunk using the federated label and index name,
+. - Query Imply Lumi from Splunk using the federated label and index name,

 federated:lumi_main